-I can clearly remember the time when I discovered WordPress for myself.
+I can clearly remember the day that I discovered WordPress for myself.

-It took me months to find my way around the platform.
+And in all honesty, it took me months to find my way around and get used to everything.

-Fast forward to today and to simply put it, I couldn’t live without using WordPress.
+Fast forward to today and I simply couldn’t live without WordPress in my life.

-In my mind, it is the best platform out there for building any type of website.
+In my humble opinion, it is the best platform out there for building and launching an online business.

-In the last 7 years of using WordPress, I’ve come across hundreds of plugins, themes, apps and various other online tools that make WordPress what it is today.
+In the last 9 years of using WordPress, I’ve come across hundreds of various plugins, themes, apps, and extension tools that make WordPress what it is today.

-Out of the hundreds that I’ve tried out over the years, only a small handful of these tools truly stand out, for me at least.
+Out of the hundreds that I’ve tried using over the years, only a small collection of these tools truly stand out, for me at least.

 So let’s get to it!

-Genesis theme framework and the abundant of child themes available for it, and of course, Thrive Themes.
+Genesis theme framework 100%, and the other is Thrive Themes.

-I started experimenting with Genesis way back in October 2010, the same month actually that I launched my first blog.
+I began using Genesis way back in October of 2010, the same month that I launched my first ever blog.

 02. Thrive Themes

 Thrive Themes is the other premium theme that I’ve had experience with and would highly recommend.

 Thrive Themes haven’t been around as long as Genesis or StudioPress, but they are getting increasingly popular every day.

-I have worked on countless client website design projects using Thrive products.
+I have worked on countless client website design projects using Thrive products in the past.

 When it comes to customization, just like with Genesis, it helps to have some knowledge of CSS.

-You can play around and add your own custom CSS into the built in “Custom CSS” box provided, or you can create a stand-alone child theme to use with Thrive Themes.
+You can play around and add your own custom CSS into the built-in “Custom CSS” box provided, or you can create a stand-alone child theme to use with Thrive Themes.

-With a Thrive theme you don’t need to install or use any additional plugins to achieve simple things like;
+The great thing about using a Thrive theme is that you don’t need to install or use any additional plugins to achieve simple things like;

 - Adding social share buttons,